Beszel Monitoring Service

 volumes:

-- /run/podman/podman.sock:/var/run/docker.sock
+- /run/podman/podman.sock:/var/run/docker.sock:ro

-# System socket - system
+# System bus

 - /run/dbus/system_bus_socket:/var/run/dbus/system_bus_socket:ro